JAMSUPREME/tf-playground/README.md

 # Build something basic

-Let's make another bucket, but this time do it with Terraform:
+Let's make another bucket, but this time do it with Terraform.

+First, create a file in your `/terraform` directory:
+`touch /terraform/sample_bucket.tf`

+And let's fill it in:
 ```
+# /terraform/sample_bucket.tf
 resource "google_storage_bucket" "sample-bucket" {
   name          = "jamsupreme-another-bucket-vcool"
   force_destroy = true